-For Curry, there’s a lot to fit into each day.
-A savvy businesswoman, she has launched her own Food Network show, authored a best-selling cookbook (The Seasoned Life, with another, The Full Plate, out this month), designed a line of cookware (as well as cotton bedding), and successfully expanded into wine (a collaboration with her sister-in-law, Sydel Curry) and restaurants (she co-owns four International Smoke locations).
+For Ayesha, there’s a lot to fit into each day.
+A savvy businesswoman, she has launched her own Food Network show, authored best-selling cookbooks (The Seasoned Life and The Full Plate), designed a line of cookware (as well as cotton bedding), and successfully expanded into wine (a collaboration with her sister-in-law, Sydel Curry) and restaurants (she co-owns four International Smoke locations).
 Since 2017, she has also been a CoverGirl ambassador.

 That entrepreneurial spirit was most likely sparked as a young girl watching her mother, a beauty salon owner in Ontario, Canada, sit women down in a chair and guide them to defining their style.
 “I think it was just embedded in me to build your own thing from the ground up,” she shares.
 “I thrive off that adrenaline rush.”
-Curry’s children (Riley, 8; Ryan, 5; Canon, 2) are no doubt learning similar skills growing up in a home with a powerhouse for a mother—and Golden State Warrior two-time NBA MVP Stephen Curry for a father.
+Ayesha’s children (Riley, Ryan, and Canon) are no doubt learning similar skills growing up in a home with a powerhouse for a mother—and Golden State Warrior two-time NBA MVP Stephen Curry for a father.

 “That’s been a six-year learning process,” she says.
 “In the beginning, I said yes to everything.
 I didn’t want to take things for granted.
 And then I started to realize that I’m valuable.”
 She pauses.
 “People want to hear you, but you have to make sure that it’s something of substance.
 I was doing things because I was grateful, but I wasn’t necessarily passionate, and it never works out great that way,” she continues.
 “So I started a checklist, and now if [an opportunity] doesn’t check all the boxes, it’s a no. I walk because someone else could check all those boxes.
 That’s who that opportunity could be for.”

 Building meaningful, ambitious projects that are rooted in her values—and supporting others in the process—is just genuinely how she likes to play the game.
-Curry has her own way of doing things, busy and bright against a serene neutral backdrop, in her own time and always in her own style.
+Ayesha has her own way of doing things, busy and bright against a serene, neutral backdrop, in her own time and always in her own style.